Pylons/pyramid/docs/narr/introduction.rst

 Similarities to Other Frameworks
 --------------------------------

-:mod:`repoze.bfg` was inspired by :term:`Zope`, :term:`Django`, and
+:mod:`repoze.bfg` was inspired by :term:`Zope`, :term:`Pylons` and
-:term:`Pylons`.
+:term:`Django`.

 The :mod:`repoze.bfg` concept of traversal is inspired by :term:`Zope`.
-Additionally, :mod:`repoze.bfg` uses the Zope Component Architecture ("CA") internally, as do Zope 2, Zope 3, and :term:`Grok`.
-Application :mod:`repoze.bfg` developers use either :term:`ZCML` (an XML dialect, used in Zope) or decorators to perform various configuration tasks.
+Additionally, :mod:`repoze.bfg` uses the Zope Component Architecture ("CA") internally, as do Zope 2, Zope 3, and :term:`Grok`.  :mod:`repoze.bfg` application developers may use either :term:`ZCML` (an XML dialect, used in Zope) or decorators to perform various application configuration tasks.
 The decorator support is provided by the :term:`Grok` project.
-Like Zope, :mod:`repoze.bfg` allows you to create applications which do not need to be forked to be extended by a third party developer.
+Like Zope, :mod:`repoze.bfg` allows you to create applications which do not need to be forked or otherwise modified to be extended by a third party developer.

 Like :term:`Pylons`, :mod:`repoze.bfg` is mostly policy-free.
 It makes no assertions about which database you should use, and its